 From here, click Recovery, and you should see a Return to Windows 7 or Return to Windows 8 option.

 Click this and you’ll be guided through the process of switching back to your old version of Windows.
-Note that, if you change your mind later, your Windows 7, 8, or 8.1 product key will work for
+Note that, if you change your mind later, your Windows 7, 8, or 8.1 product key will work for Windows 10 installations in the future.
+You’ve reserved your free upgrade by installing it, even if you revert back.

 Don’t see the option to Return to your previous version of Windows?
 You’ll have to install manually.
 Check out our guide on how to downgrade from Windows 10 for more details.